Need to talk? Call 1800 882 436.

 • the transversus abdominis muscles

-Your abdominal muscles support your body and give you core stability.
+Your abdominal muscles support your body and give your core stability.

 What is abdominal separation?

 Abdominal separation is a common condition.
-It is also called ‘diastasis recti’ or ‘DRAM’ (diastasis of rectus abdominis muscle).
+It's also called 'diastasis recti' or 'DRAM' (diastasis of rectus abdominis muscle).

-Abdominal separation may start in the second half of your pregnancy.
-It’s a natural adaption to your growing baby.
+Abdominal separation may happen in the later stages of your pregnancy.
+It's a natural adaption to your growing baby.

-Abdominal separation often gets better in the first 6 to 8 weeks after having your baby.
+Abdominal separation often gets better in the weeks and months after having your baby.

 Illustration of a body with normal abdominal muscles and a body with abdominal separation also known as diastasis recti DRAM.